Licenses a trademarked bingo-and-slots hybrid game format to regulated gambling operators worldwide.

 What does this company depend on?

-The mechanism depends on the Slingo trademark and game mechanic patents as its legal foundation, gaming licenses in the United Kingdom and Malta, distribution agreements with the Apple App Store and Google Play Store, Random Number Generator certification from gaming testing laboratories, and software development tools for the Unity game engine.
+The company cannot operate without the Slingo trademark and game mechanic patents, which are the only reason operators pay at all.
+It also relies on active gaming licences in the United Kingdom and Malta, Random Number Generator certification from gaming testing laboratories, distribution agreements with the Apple App Store and Google Play Store, and software development tools for the Unity game engine.

 Who depends on this company?